meenuh28/meenuh28/README.md

 ## Hi there 👋

-- 😄 I'm on the _Business Analyst_ pathway and I want to develop my programming skills and my knowdlege of databases.
+- 😄 I'm Meenu!
+I'm on the _Business Analyst_ pathway and I want to develop my programming skills and my knowdlege of databases.
 - ⚡ Fun fact: I love dance!